apache/calcite/site/_docs/howto.md

 # Make sure that there are no junk files in the sandbox
 git clean -xn

+# For the dry run, edit the docker/dockerhub/Dockerfile
+patch -p1 <<EOF
+diff --git a/docker/src/main/dockerhub/Dockerfile b/docker/src/main/dockerhub/Dockerfile
+index 4617a4e..4ccd97f 100644
+--- a/docker/src/main/dockerhub/Dockerfile
++++ b/docker/src/main/dockerhub/Dockerfile
+@@ -23,3 +23,3 @@ RUN mkdir -p /home/avatica/classpath
+# This line must be preserved.
+The Maven build will verify this version matches its version
+-ARG AVATICA_VERSION="1.10.0"
++ARG AVATICA_VERSION="1.10.0-SNAPSHOT"
+EOF

 # Do a dry run of the release:prepare step, which sets version numbers.
+# Typically we increment minor version: If X.Y.Z is 1.10.0, X2.Y2.Z2 is 1.11.0.
-mvn -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X.Y.Z+1-SNAPSHOT -Dtag=calcite-avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare
+mvn -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare
 {% endhighlight %}

 Check the artifacts: